Neptune-Crypto/neptune-core/README.md

 If the RPC server is spamming your log too much, set the logging-level environment to `RUST_LOG='info,tarpc=warn'`.

+## Running tokio-console

+[tokio-console](https://github.com/tokio-rs/console) is a tool for monitoring tokio tasks and resources/locks in real-time.
+Kind of like unix `top`, but for a single application.

+To use tokio-console with neptune-core:

+1. `cargo install --locked tokio-console`   see: [tokio-console installation](https://github.com/tokio-rs/console#running-the-console)
+2. run tokio-console in a terminal
+3. run neptune-core in a separate terminal, passing the --tokio-console flag.

 ## Local Integration Test Strategy

 This repository contains unit tests, but multi-threaded programs are notoriously hard to test.
 And the unit tests usually only cover narrow parts of the code within a single thread.
 When you are making changes to the code, you can run through the following checks